Jump to

 Moving The Matter Particles

-As a con-sequence, the torus shaped particles have a continuous resistance to being moved, with respect to this simple universe's static universal reference frame
+The torus shaped particles have a continuous resistance to being moved, with respect to this simple physics model's static universal reference frame

 Simple momentum Mass (inertia and momentum)